jonidaniel/nextjs-dashboard/README.md

 # Next.js Dashboard

-- A full stack financial dashboard app
+- A full stack financial dashboard app consisting of:

   - a public home page,

   - a login page,

   - dashboard pages that are protected by authentication

   - the ability for users to add, edit, and delete invoices

 - The dashboard was developed following the [Next.js Foundations course App Router Tutorial](https://nextjs.org/learn/dashboard-app)